eigerco/solana-spec/gossip-protocol-spec.md

 </details>

 #### LowestSlot
 It is the first available slot in Solana [blockstore](https://docs.solanalabs.com/validator/blockstore) that contains any data.
-Contains a one byte index (deprecated) and the lowest slot number.
+Contains a one-byte index (deprecated) and the lowest slot number.

 | Data | Type | Size | Description |
 |------|:----:|:----:|-------------|